EliMigMoreno/EliMigMoreno.github.io/_posts/2022-2-16-Main Page.md

 layout: post
 title: Welcome!
 ---
 Hello!
-My name is ELijah Miguel Moreno and I am a second-year Biochemistry student at Cal Poly Slo.
-I am intersetd in the medical field
+My name is Elijah Miguel Moreno and I am a second-year Biochemistry student at Cal Poly San Luis Obispo.
+I am currently interested in pursuing a carrer in the medical field or Organic Chemisrty.